 The Acer Nitro, in my opinion, is more of a laptop that requires recharging as its battery life is average at best when running high graphical software.
 The ergo dynamic keyboard makes up for the shortcomings, though, as the keys and trackpad glow with a dull red intensity that significantly improves night use and looks cool.

 The one feature that impressed me about this reasonably priced laptop was that it comes with a 4GB Nvidia Graphics card with dedicated memory.
-Which means, the graphic card supports itself instead of pulling Ram speed from your laptop.
+This means the graphic card supports itself instead of pulling Ram speed from your laptop.
 Many lower-priced laptops have shared memory for graphics that undermine the gaming experience and slow down your laptop.
 The Acer Nitro, however, boasts of an AMD Radeon RX 560X with 4 GB of dedicated GDDR5 VRAM, enabling the user to run multiple software simultaneously.
 Something that anyone looking to work in cyber security should be aware of.

 The Acer Nitro laptop is a reliable piece of machinery that ticks all the boxes required for cyber security.
 Its basicity keeps the cost low, making it ideal for anyone looking at their wallets, like students.
 For information on more budgeted laptops, check our guide on best 2 in 1 laptop under $700.